mapping-elections/site/_maps/meae.congressional.congress08.ky.county.md

 Kentucky elected six Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, Kentucky gained four seats in the House of Representatives.

 Kentucky used a district system for electing members to Congress.
-Kentucky was apportioned four more seats in the House of Representatives.

 ::: {.results-table}
 <table>